sachinkmohan/ssd_keras_pruning/README.md

 	- It displays fps on the image
 	- gpu memory fraction set to 0.004 and still it works!!
 	- An average fps of 76 fps is achieved on GPU - Nvidia GeForce GTX 1080 Ti - 11GB
+- Video for inference can be downloaded using `wget https://www.dropbox.com/s/iscr4hmtyn99uva/drive_1_min_more_cars.mp4`
 ---

 ## Original README by the author @pierluigiferrari